Students in Full Sail’s Film Production MFA are Building Connections for Life

 Anne credits those success stories to the close-knit working relationships people tend to build throughout their time in the program.

-“No film is one person,” she says.
-“The joy of what we do comes from our ability to be creative in collaboration.
+"While each student completes their own thesis project, we highly encourage our filmmakers to work together," she says.
+"The joy of what we do comes from our ability to be creative in collaboration.
 If you do one project by yourself, it will only ever be as good as you.
-But if 100 people work on one project, that project is as good as everyone who participated.”
+But if 100 people work on one project, that project is as good as those 100 people who participated."

 Full Sail UniversityRequest Info